crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/journald.md

 ---

-This module allows `CrowdSec` to acquire logs from journalctl files in one-shot and streaming mode.
+This module allows the `Security Engine` to acquire logs from journalctl files in one-shot and streaming mode.

 ## Configuration example